Flexible Vertical Federated Learning with Heterogeneous Parties: Analysis

 We can define our updates to the global model during a global round with the following recurrence relation:

 With the help of (\ref{recursion.eq}), we can model Flex-VFL as a gradient coordinate descent algorithm and analyze the algorithm convergence in this vein.

-We note the reuse of the same mini-batch in Algorithm~\ref{vafl2.alg}: each party $k$ takes $\tau_k^r$ descent steps using mini-batch $\B^r$ at a global round $r$.
+We note that each party reuses stale embeddings of the same mini-batch from other parties for multiple local iterations in Algorithm~\ref{vafl2.alg}: each party $k$ takes $\tau_k^r$ descent steps using mini-batch $\B^r$ at a global round $r$.
 This indicates that the stochastic gradients are not unbiased during local iterations $t > 0$.
-Using conditional expectation, we can apply Assumption~\ref{bias.assum} to the gradient calculated at local iteration $0$.
+However, using conditional expectation, we can apply Assumption~\ref{bias.assum} to the gradient calculated at local iteration $t=0$.
 If we take expectation over $\B^r$, conditioned on the previous models $\bm\Theta^{\tau,0}$ up to round $r$, we obtain

 With the help of (\ref{bias_imp2.assum}), we can prove convergence by bounding the difference between the gradient at the start of each global round and those calculated during local iterations.